lgblgblgb/xemu/README.md

 http://commodore-lcd.lgb.hu/

+It was some years ago, and though a native emulator is developed (not made as a public release) it was buggy, it used quite questionable SDL screen "updating" solution etc. Now it's a fresh start, with reusing the CPU and VIA emulation parts only.

 This piece of code is about writing a native emulator version which can be run at least on Windows and Linux (or Unix-like machines, Raspberry PI is included) with the help of the SDL2 library.
 Note, that in theory, it would be easy to